ilias-ant/entity-resolution-with-monetdb/README.md

 All the necessary SQL statements (UDFs etc.) are available in the ``sql/`` directory, with each independent component hosted in a separate ``.sql`` file.

+**NOTE**: Also, for convenience, there is the ``main.sql`` available, which contains all the SQL statements together and can be used for a quicker build.

 Just open: